Water Quality

 The Town offers free lead and copper testing for homes/buildings built on and before 1987 in the Town of Frisco, as some individual homes in Frisco have tested in exceedance of the maximum allowable limits for lead, which is in exceedance of 15 parts per billion (ppb).

-Please email Town of Frisco Water Supervisor Ryan Thompson to request a lead sampling kit for your home.
+Please email Town of Frisco Water Superintendent Ryan Thompson to request a lead sampling kit for your home.

 New State and Federal Laws Require Service Line Inventory